 Our large painting is covered with dozens of figures of men, women, warriors, gods and mythical creatures engaged in dramatic stories and legends.
 The dyes are extracted from plants and alum & mineral salts of tin, copper and iron are used as mordants to fix the colours.
 The blues are usually derived from indigo.

 Alizarin has tended to replace the vegetable extract of madder for the red colour and wax resist methods are used to create white and paler areas in a method that resembles batik dyeing.

 There are two types of kalamkari - which is actually sometimes spelt kalamakari -this type is known as the Srikalahasti style.
 The other style, Machilipatnam, involves a similar dying process but uses carved wooden printing blocks for the outline designs.
 View our bedspreads in the Machilipatnam style.

 The Machilipatnam style of Kalamkari was also a recognised decorative textile process in Persia - in fact the word kalam derives from the Persian language - but is less well known because the French and English traders who brought these fabrics back to Europe traded more easily in India.
 They also documented the manufacturing process in great detail so that the painted and printed cloth could be copied, albeit with different designs.

 You may like the style of this large Kalamkari wallhanging but need something a little smaller!
 We have some Kalamkari paintings that can be easily put into a frame measuring approx 50x60cm for a great piece of individual wall decoration.
 They paintings have the same fluid organic feel as the large temple hanging and employ the same subtle natural dyes.

 The painting above of the monkey god Hanuman has been sold and no longer available from the Gallery.
-The paintings of Kali and snake and The birds in the second painting below are still available and, like the very large temple painting, can be posted to any address.
+The painting of Kali and snake is still available and, like the very large temple painting, can be posted to any address.